LGBTIQA+ people, eating disorders and body image

 “For me, dating people of the same sex, I was always very cautious about revealing anything I was going through because I didn’t want my partner to think I was comparing our body types.
 I didn’t want my partner to now become focused on her own eating or her own body image.” -Katie

-Trans and gender diverse people
+Trans, gender diverse and/or gender fluid people

 “The stories that we hear are in some ways a sign of who can then go on and get that help.
 I identify as trans masculine and non-binary – I felt services that supported people with eating disorders were for girls and women…I looked like a butch lesbian.” – Quinn